-Stephen Frink is among the world’s most frequently published UW photographers, with a career spanning nearly four decades.
+Stephen Frink is among the world’s most frequently published UW photographers, with a career spanning four decades.
 He arrived in Key Largo in 1978 to open a small studio dedicated to UW photo services, primarily renting cameras and processing E-6 slide film, but he soon began to receive assignments to photograph and write articles for the consumer dive publications of the day.
 He worked as a photojournalist for Skin Diver magazine for 17-years, covering much of the Caribbean, Bahamas, and Florida Keys for the publication.
 Subsequently he worked as the Director of Photography for Scuba Diving magazine.
-Most recently, and for the past six years, Stephen has been the publisher of Alert Diver Magazine, a beautiful coffee-table collectible magazine for the members of the Divers Alert Network.
+Most recently, and for the past 10 years, Stephen has been the publisher of Alert Diver Magazine, a beautiful coffee-table collectible magazine for the members of the Divers Alert Network.

 Stephen lives in Key Largo, where he operates a studio and gallery at Mile Marker 101, Bayside.